Agent-Hellboy/pyytdata/README.md

         import pyytdatav

-        p=pyytdata.PyYtData(keyword,maxlen) #keyword is the query you want to search from youtube data api and maxlen is no.
+        p=pyytdata.PyYtData(keyword,maxlen) # keyword is the query you want to search from
+					    # youtube data api and maxlen is no. of video you want.

         output=p.get_titles() #function call for titles of video output=p.open_id(item_no) #function to open the specific video in web browser